How to Visit the Majestic Cañón del Sumidero in Chiapas

 From Tuxtla

 Most national tourists visit Sumidero Canyon from Tuxtla Gutiérrez, the state’s bustling capital city.
-If you are traveling to Chiapas and just arrived at the Tuxtla International Airport, then you can visit the canyon from there.
+If you are traveling to Chiapas and have just arrived at the Tuxtla International Airport, then you can visit the canyon from there.

 That option would take you 30 minutes driving via Highway 190 — I’m not sure about prices.
 You could also do an organized tour from Tuxtla or hop on a colectivo that costs around 20 pesos and go on your own.